 Pour the butter and milk into the flour mixture along with one egg.

-Knead together.
-If you've got a stand mixer - good for you - I still have to use a hand mixer.
-This is also a very important step, as you have to mix until the dough is fluffy and no longer clings to the bowl.
-But, you don't want to add more flour that absolutely necessary, as more flour means denser buns - which you obviously don't want.*
+Knead together, using a stand or hand mixer.
+This is also a very important step, as you have to mix until the dough is fluffy and no longer clings to the bowl, about 10 minutes.
+Add more flour if you need to, but you don't want to add more flour that absolutely necessary, as more flour means denser buns - which you obviously don't want.*

 Add a little flour on top, and place a kitchen towel or plastic wrap over the bowl.
 Leave it in a warm place (or at least not ice cold and drafty!) for about 1-1,5 hours, until the dough has doubled in size.